-In this article, the authors used methods of philosophical and system analytics.
+In this research, the authors used methods of philosophical and system analytics.
 The structuralfunctional method, in particular, was used for studying factors of the global, information and social environment, including political consciousness as a system, the elements of which have different functional certainty.

-The comparative-historical method was used in order to reveal the most significant research approaches to understand essence, structure, social functions and forms of political consciousness of society.
+The comparative-historical method was used in order to reveal the most significant research approaches to an understanding of essence, structure, social functions and forms of political consciousness of society.